ma-jetteleger/Toggle/Process/Journal.md

 With this complete, I think I'll be ready to consider this game mechanically feature-complete.
 I'll work on the UX and finally choose what to do with the two different modes, but I won't consider adding any new mechanic to the gameplay loop

+# 2024-12-05

+The game is feature complete!
+Both in terms of the features/mechanics included and the progression system through which these features are introduced to the players.

+Of course there are many many many things I could have added, as it is always the case in game development, but I'm going to stop there.
+The work that's left to be done resides now in tweaks in values and parameters here and there, in some visual/presentation choices and in the flow of the game (menus, saving and loading, that sort of things)

+Note that the progression "values" themselves are not in their final states.
+Also, I had a player test the game for their first time today and the progression was very satisfying up until the cascading squares were introduced!
+That point is a way too steep difficulty spike, especially because the cascading squares can be of any targeting scheme, making it way harder to understand the feature if it's introduced on a complex targeting scheme rather than a simple one.
+I just said that the game is system-complete, but I might go and try to revisit that quickly before calling it really done...

+A visual indication for the cascading mechanism could also help a lot...
+This is the last work to be done, I promise...

+I also chose to go with the single-solution mode as the main mode of the game.
+Even though I really liked the multi-solution approach conceptually, the feedback I received made it clear that it was superior in terms of player experience and flow.
+I might offer the multi-solution mode as an alternative way to play the game (through a menu option or something similar) as it's still fun and some players might enjoy it.